MachineLearningLifeScience/poli-docs/docs/poli-docs/using_poli/objective_repository/drd2_docking.md

 ## About

 This objective function computes the docking score of a small molecule (provided as a SMILES/SELFIES string) to the Dopamine Type 2 receptor.
 The underlying black box is actually using a trained random forest for classification {cite:p}`Olivecrona:DeNovoRL:2017`.
 We compute it using [the Therapeutics Data Common's oracle](https://tdcommons.ai/functions/oracles/#similaritydissimilarity) {cite:p}`Huang:TDC:2021`.
+This objective function is part of the Practical molecular Optimization benchmark {cite:p}`Gao:PMO:2022`.

 ## Prerequisites